 Allyson Parzero (500 RYT) has studied at the Pyramid Yoga School and Bikram Yoga College of India.
 Allyson leads yoga retreats around the world, sharing her passion for yoga with communities from Vancouver Island to Jakarta, Indonesia.
 She enjoys being a part of the Ambu Yoga Team when she is at home on Sanibel Island.
 "Yoga enables me to stand tall, breathe deep, feel good, smile often, and most importantly live the life I want to live."
 Allyson has also studied at the Institute for Integrative Nutrition.

-Michelle Hartman (200 RYT) decided to leave the corporate world in 2010, when she traveled to India to complete her yoga teacher training, in hopes of sharing the gift of yoga and its many benefits with others.
+Michelle Harmon (200 RYT) decided to leave the corporate world in 2010, when she traveled to India to complete her yoga teacher training, in hopes of sharing the gift of yoga and its many benefits with others.
 Michelle believes that yoga gives us a taste of a new way to be in this world, a new way of moving, and a new way of responding to everyday life events and challenges.

 Three words to describe your teaching style: Approachable, calming and balanced